latex4ei/tex4tum/_article/math/analysis/differential-operators.md

 ---
 title: Differential Operators
-tags: gradient, rotation, divergence, laplace
+tags: gradient rotation divergence laplace
 ---

 A differential operator is an operator.